 Use the Windows application DENSITY 5.0 or the R package secr to estimate the density or size of an animal population from capture-recapture data collected using an array of 'detectors'.
 Detectors may be live-capture traps, with animals uniquely marked; they also may be sticky traps or snags that passively sample hair, from which individuals are distinguished by their DNA microsatellites, microphones, or cameras that take photographs from which individuals are recognized by their natural marks.
-In secr it is possible also to analyse data obtained by searching areas for identifiable cues such as faeces.
+In secr it is possible also to analyse data obtained by searching areas for identifiable cues such as faeces (that is just one of many useful new features in secr).
 Both packages include tools for plotting and simulating spatial capture-recapture data, creating geometric arrays of detectors, etc.

 Spatially explicit capture-recapture (SECR) uses the locations where each animal is detected to fit a spatial model of the detection process, and hence to obtain estimates of population density unbiased by edge effects and incomplete detection.
 Inverse prediction (IP SECR) and maximum likelihood (ML SECR) are alternative methods for fitting the spatial detection model (Efford 2004, Borchers & Efford 2008).
 See What is SECR? for more.